vtwarrior25/questweaver_testing/next_tests/README.md

 ### Naming

 #### HTML Classes, IDs, and Names
-Camelcase, first letter of first word is lowercase, first letter of subsequent words is uppercase, no spaces (ie. camelCase, not CamelCase or camelcase or camel case).
+- Camelcase, first letter of first word is lowercase, first letter of subsequent words is uppercase, no spaces (ie. camelCase, not CamelCase or camelcase or camel case).
-Names of fields are all lower case with no spaces, dashes, or underscores.
+- Names of fields are all lower case with no spaces, dashes, or underscores.

 #### Javascript
-Function names are camelcase, variable names are all lowercase.
+- Function names are camelcase
+- Variable names are all lowercase.

 #### SQL
-Table names and row names are all lowercase, underscores for spaces
+- Table names and col names are all lowercase with no spaces.
+- Primary keys are named `tablenameid`, where `tablename` is the name of the containing table.
+For example, the primary key of the `race` table is `raceid`.
+- Foreign key columns are named the same as the primary key they are referencing.
+For example, a FK column would be called `defenseid` if it contains references to the PK `defenseid` of the table `defense`
+- All other columns are named after what they contain without the table name.
+For example, the name column of the table defense is called `name`, not `defensename`.

 ## TODO